 – Another Crisis (In the Heartland) –

 In his post-mortem of the GFC, “Crisis in the Heartland — Consequences of the New Wall Street System”, Peter Gowan gets to the heart of the matter in a way that it seems few do or have done since the meltdown.
-Gowan proposes nothing less than a program for an alternative public-utility credit system, and an international financial and monetary systemunder national-multilateral co-operative control, both propositions that would have the long-since departed Jekyll Island conspiratorial cabal that concocted/plotted the Federal Reserve Act of 1913 and who ‘quietly’ spirited its passage through Congress on Christmas Eve of that year — ‘serendipitously’ whilst the majority of key legislators who were either opposing the Act or had serious reservations about it, were ensconced back home drinking egg-nog with Santa Claus more or less none the wiser — spinning furiously in their mausoleums.
+Gowan proposes nothing less than a program for an alternative public-utility credit system, and an international financial and monetary systemunder national-multilateral co-operative control, both propositions that would have the long-since departed Jekyll Island conspiratorial cabal that concocted/plotted the Federal Reserve Act of 1913 and who ‘quietly’ spirited its passage through Congress on Christmas Eve of that year — ‘serendipitously’ whilst the majority of key legislators who were either opposing the Act or had serious reservations about it, were ensconced back home sipping their egg-nogs whilst awaiting Santa Claus more or less none the wiser — spinning furiously in their tax-payer funded mausoleums.

 Moreover, after noting that the structure and dynamics of Wall Street began changing dramatically from the mid-1980s onwards (and with it the fundamental relationship between key Washington players and the Street elites), Gowan then identified the main features of what he calls the “New Wall Street System”, which themselves proved to be, individually and collectively, major catalysts for the onset of the Crash.
 These included (the):